BestTimesToVisit.com Logo

 food

 Don't miss out on 'poisson cru,' Tahiti's national dish of raw fish marinated in lime juice and coconut milk – it's incredibly fresh and delicious.
-For an authentic experience, visit a 'roulotte' (food truck) in Papeete, especially on Friday nights, for a variety of local and international dishes at great prices.
+For an authentic experience, seek out the roulottes (food trucks) in Papeete's Place Vaiete in the evenings; they offer a fantastic variety of local and international cuisine at reasonable prices.

 packing